 No one would argue that major constraints, especially those impacting profits, are not important.
 Well understood and managed constraints, such as budgets, normally trickle down to various decision-making levels.
-However, companies often have many enterprise-impacting constraints, which are not always taken into account or adhered to.
+However, companies often have many enterprise-impacting constraints, which are not always taken into account or followed.

-This results in disconnects and inconsistencies in the decision-making process — often the case when organizations use a descriptive or predictive analytics modeling approach for planning decisions.
+This results in disconnects and inconsistencies in the decision logic process — often the case when organizations use a descriptive or predictive analytics modeling approach for planning decisions.
 Critical constraints are usually simplified or aggregated, and sometimes completely ignored!

 What is a Constraint?

 First, let's clarify what a constraint actually is.
 The classical and quite generic definition is something that limits or restricts something else.
 The key words being “limits” and “restricts."
 There is no room for “sort of,” “kind of” or “partially” — a constraint must be binding.
 Constraints can take the form of rules, such as “no games can be scheduled on Monday nights,” or physical constraints, such as “the maximum capacity of the tank is 5,000 liters.”

 A constraint is not a bias or a preference.
 Implementing a rule such as “games should be scheduled on Friday nights if possible” is not a constraint, it’s a preference.
 A rule such as “customer ABC’s orders should be processed out of DC 123” is also not a binding constraint if viable alternatives are allowed to be considered.

 Some industry pundits believe that using preferences and biases in the form of heuristic rules, in lieu of hard constraints, is perfectly acceptable — but is it?
 What it comes down to is how important profitability, predictability, agility, and accountability are to the company’s management and their investors.